 This is the third iteration of the Sentiers website, which presents the weekly mewsletter but is also an evolving portrait of what’s going on in both my writing and work.
 You can have a look at the homepage for a better idea of the types of ideas one can find in the weekly and other writings.
-At its core, the newsletter is the central output of what I’d like to become a more diverse “streaming publication.”
-Currently, you can find:
+At its core, the newsletter is the central output of what I’d like to become a more diversified “streaming publication.”

+Currently, you can read through the newsletter and blog.
 As membership grows, I’d like to periodically transform this stream of content into zines and reports.
 Some quarterly publication reviewing or diving deeper into specific topics.
 Currently, I work on a rhythm of quarterly projects, supported by paid members.
-The first one was the library, the second is a podcast I’m collaborating on, and at the time of writing, the project for the third quarter of 2021 is to write more longform articles, most of which remains to be published.

 Finally, I also use the research and learnings from my explorations to expand the thinking of clients by exposing them to more ideas, the connections between them, and how they might inform their strategy, products, and services.